hhaji/Deep-Learning/Recitation-Assignments/README.md

 * Response to emails may take a few days.
 Please be patient!
 * You can use [Piazza](https://piazza.com/sbu.ac.ir/fall2020/dl_dsc_f20) for questions and discussions on the related topics.
 * Recitation classes and seminars will take place in the [Skype Group](https://join.skype.com/kJ6WepEDrsnt).
-* Assignments and the project should be done by meanis of Pytorch, except there has been specific instraction for a task.
+* Assignments and the projects should be done utilizing [PyTorch](https://pytorch.org/), except there have been specific instructions for a task.

 # Recitation